 After pulling them out of the oven, you can press them flat with a metal spatula if you want.
 In case you are worried about smell (I was, too) there was none.

 Some of the plastics shriveled up rather oddly, but again, this is not a precision craft.
 It's about family harmony, not achieving perfection.

-New Kid’s favorite is "big hug".
+My youngest son's favorite token is "big hug".
 He likes to show it to me ten times in a row.
-He also shows it to his brother, but has get to receive a big hug in return.
+He also shows it to his brother, but has yet to receive a big hug in return.
 Baby steps.